classgraph/classgraph/README.md

 }

 /**
- * Call the provided SubclassMatchProcessor if classes are found on the classpath that extend the
+ * Call the provided SubclassMatchProcessor if classes are found on the classpath that
- * specified superclass.
+ * extend the specified superclass.
  *
  * @param superclass
- *            The superclass to match (i.e. the class that subclasses need to extend to match).
+ *            The superclass to match (i.e. the class that subclasses need to extend
+ *            in order to match).
  * @param subclassMatchProcessor
  *            the SubclassMatchProcessor to call when a match is found.
  */